NutCheeseAndMead/NCaM_PF2e_Homebrew/Archetypes/Chef.md

 # Chef Dedication Feat Description

-Chefs come from all types of upbrindings and have different motivations but they have one thing in common, the ability to stand out from the rest when cooking food.
+Chefs can come from any upbringing and have different motivations, but they have one thing in common, the ability to stand out from the rest when cooking food.

 | Feat | Level | Summary |
 | --- | --- | --- |